ghga-de/milestones-docs/62-california-condor/technical_specification.md

 ]
 ```

-The migration process will form a chain, where discreet migration logic exists for
+The migration process will form a chain, where discrete migration logic exists for
 every database version to migrate the data from version X to X+1.
 Most of the time, the
 database will be current or, at most, one version behind.
 However, if a database restore
 occurs and the data happens to be older, the migration process will begin at the